-Aurora Announces the Ninth Annual GAP Prize Winners
+Aurora Announces the Tenth Annual GAP Prize Winners

-Each of the four prize-winners will receive a $1,000 award and travel and accommodation expenses; their work will also be considered for further development and production during Aurora Theatre Company’s regular main stage season.
-Each GAP reading will be followed by an audience discussion of the contemporary issues raised in the work; please see below for information about the festival lineup.
+Each of the three prize-winners will receive a $1,000 award and travel and accommodation expenses; their work will also be considered for further development and production during Aurora Theatre Company’s regular main stage season.
+Each GAP reading will be followed by an audience discussion of the contemporary issues raised in the work.

 Directed by M. Graham Smith